the3soundcrafties/SoundboardCrafter/privacy-policy.md

 Which data does the Soundboard Crafter use?
 The Soundboard Crafter uses media data from the user's device so that the user can play their own sounds.

+Does the Soundboard Crafter send any data anywhere?
+No, the Soundboard Crafter does not send any data anywhere.
+Neither usage data nor the user's media data will leave the user's device.

 Do we collect data?
 No, with the Soundboard Crafter, "The 3 Sound Crafties" do not collect any data.